kumarnavinrai/onlymycare/README.md

-# Wordpress Healthcare and Home Remedies Website
+# Healthcare and Home Remedies Website in Wordpress

 ![screenshot](onlymycare.png)